jay-bulk/jay-bulk/README.md

 ### Software Developer

-- 🔭 I’m currently working on: Mostly __StandardJS__ and trying surviving as a father of 3 young kids.
+- 🔭 I’m currently working on: An curl like utility that can generate routes from an openAPI spec and be configured with resource tokens.
+I'm also just trying surviving as a father of 3 young kids.
-- 🌱 I’m currently learning: I have a goal of contributing to node core, so I'm learning as much as I can about the ecosystem, event loop, and core architecture.
-If you care to share your ideas around this please reach out!
-- 📖 I’m currently reading: __Mindset__
-- 📫 How to reach me: Email is best, but I'm not averse to the odd letter 📬 or pigeon 🐦.
 - ⚡ Fun fact (two truths and a lie style):
   > I'd say lunch is on me if you guess right and I made a lot of money, but I dont.
 I work for a university.
   - Ich kann Deutsh 🇩🇪, I have held conversations (albeit poorly) in Italiano 🇮🇹, Suomi 🇫🇮, Español 🇪🇸, Русский 🇷🇺, and I spent a summer learning 日本語 🇯🇵